 C. Z.: The «short circuit» phenomenon in the creative process indicates the conception of the work, and the triggering of the thinking process.
 The moment of its occurrence is very much like the conditions and moments of a «new baby bursting out from the womb.» Dialoguing with the “inside/invisible context of the place” reflects the true concept and will of leaving the studio.
 This practice breaks away from the artist’s tradition of monotonous thinking and closed-door studios by relying on occasional, temporary, uncertain, topsy-turvy, jumpy, and mixed experiences.
 This new method is concerned with how to disintegrate the mechanic nature of an artist doing creative work by himself.
 As for what to do with the work after exhibitions, that is the issue of «reinterpretation.» For example, if you want to re-exhibit a work already exhibited elsewhere, you have to investigate the new set of the various contextual factors.
 I am now, however, also considering the issue of «inter-contextualization between or among the works.» In other words, if you put together two or more works which have been created in different contexts, one work can «create a context» for another or vice versa.
 For example, if we put together Fu Dao / Fu Dao – Upside-down Buddha/ Arrival at good fortune from Japan’s CCA (Center for Contemporary Art, Kitakyushu), Prayer Wheel – «Money Makes the Mare Go» from New York’s P.S.1, and even Game Table from Shanghai, the three works will immediately incur a strong sense of «inter-contextualization,» because, even though they were created in different settings, their inquiries into the problems of culture, economy, spiritual and material clashes, the globalization of the capital system, and the contextual conflicts of different cultures are of the same lineage.
 Take another example.
-If we put together in an exhibition Round Table, Game Table, and Under the Table – which I am going to create – the first was created in the context of the United Nations with the theme of «politics and the human kind,» the second was born against the background of explosive economic growth in Shanghai with the consideration of «money and people,» and the third will be a work that questions the relationships between «society and people» in the context of strong social conflicts, these three “tables” are bound to empathize strongly with each other.
+If we put together in an exhibition Round Table, Game Table, and Under the Table – which I am going to create – the first was created in the context of the United Nations with the theme of «politics and the humankind,» the second was born against the background of explosive economic growth in Shanghai with the consideration of «money and people,» and the third will be a work that questions the relationships between «society and people» in the context of strong social conflicts, these three “tables” are bound to empathize strongly with each other.
 That would be an exhibition of «inter-contextualization among the works.»

 Z. X.: What you just discussed sounded very interesting.
-It should be a new way of thinking in putting on «personal exhibitions.» In this method, works are reorganized not only by their contents, but also by their formats.
+It should be a new way of thinking in putting on «personal exhibitions.» In this method, works are reorganized not only by their contents but also by their formats.
 Wouldn’t that represent a type of «transexperiences» between or among the works?
 What I am concerned with, however, is that if we put too much emphasis on contexts, wouldn’t we impose too many conditions unnecessarily on artistic creation?
 Wouldn’t your intention to develop ways of thinking and expand the contextual capacities almost limit you to the premises of being invited to «dialogue with the context» mechanically?

 C. Z.: Why do you think so?
 What is the context after all?
 Daily Incantations is the result of my first home visit to Shanghai after eight years of overseas life.
 Nobody gave me an invitation to exhibit at the time.
 Only, I saw once again those lovely Shanghai women cleaning nightstools by the street side in early mornings, and they did this in the shadow of the Shanghai Hilton Hotel!
-That was very similar in nature to the «daily readings of the Red Book» during the Cultural Revolution:7 an apathetically mechanic «daily repetitions.» What makes this situation so intriguing is that this daily repetition is intertwined closely with «modernization.» I hit upon the inspiration for Daily Incantations naturally, its conception and even its title.
+That was very similar in nature to the «daily readings of the Red Book» during the Cultural Revolution:7 an apathetically mechanic «daily repetitions.» What makes this situation so intriguing is that this daily repetition is intertwined closely with «modernization.» I hit upon the inspiration for Daily Incantations naturally, its conception, and even its title.
 It was not subjected to any limitations.
 One should not assume rain whenever there is a little breeze.
 An artist can sometimes put on an exhibition in his own mind. «Dreams» are another type of «context.» The encounter between an artist and a context can take place almost at any time and in any place.
 Of course, no matter where and when, whether the artist has inspiration or not is totally a different matter.
-In short, I don’t impose, and am not subjected to, any limitations.
+In short, I don’t impose and am not subject to, any limitations.

 The Cultural Bank of Genes: Revitalizing the Past and Enlivening the Present –